Common Closing Mistakes Home Sellers Should Avoid in Central Florida

 Eric Stalnaker

-Closing is the finish line, but it’s also where preventable mistakes can cause last-minute stress or even derail the entire transaction.
+The final step in the home buying process is the Closing.
+It can be a glorious day, but it’s also where preventable mistakes can cause last-minute stress or even derail the entire transaction.
 In late 2025, Central Florida sellers in Clermont, Winter Garden, Windermere, Montverde, and surrounding markets are navigating tighter insurance rules, rising documentation requirements, and stricter contract timelines.
 Staying ahead of these details is the key to a smooth closing day.

 Not Reviewing the Closing Disclosure Early